No Limits, Only Possibilities

 English is a vital part of a child’s learning and ensures that children are equipped for society.
 Pupils need to learn how to communicate with others through spoken language and writing as well as enabling others to communicate with them through reading and listening.
-At West Hill Primary School we aim to provide children with a good quality education, where English is a focus and the skills of reading, writing and spoken language are developed.
+At West Hill Primary Academy we aim to provide children with a good quality education, where English is a focus and the skills of reading, writing and spoken language are developed.
 Children also develop their love of literature and the English language, through reading for pleasure.

 In the early stages of English, children will begin to develop their spoken language.
 They will develop their confidence in speaking clearly and fluently through a variety of activities and will begin to use Standard English.
 As well as developing their vocabulary, children will ask questions to extend their knowledge and understanding of topics.
 They will participate in discussions, presentations and performances and role plays and begin to consider ways to engage the audience.
 In Year 1 and 2, children will also be encouraged to develop their skills as a listener; maintaining their attention for increased amounts of times and responding appropriately through asking questions.

-Reading does not only mean being able to read individual words and at West Hill Primary School we also ensure that children’s comprehension skills are developed.
+Reading does not only mean being able to read individual words and at West Hill Primary Academy we also ensure that children’s comprehension skills are developed.
 Children will have the opportunity to read a range of different texts, including non-fiction, traditional and fairy stories and poetry.
 Children will retell stories and sequence key events as well as identifying key features of different genres.
 They will also begin to make simple inferences about a text.
 This will be taught through English lessons, guided reading sessions and when children are listened to read individually using the school reading books.

 In Spoken Language, children will continue to develop the skills they acquired in Key Stage 1, with children beginning to consider the audience and purpose for the activity.
 They will improvise and role play as well as rehearse more polished performances.
 They will be provided with opportunities to deliver formal presentations, both alone and in groups, and hold arguments and debates, recognising the specific techniques and vocabulary to use.
 They will also begin to consider the viewpoint of others.
 Children will have the opportunity to reflect on their own performance and delivery as well as those of others.